Ashwagandha for Hair Loss & Skin: Does It Work?

 Is ashwagandha good for alopecia areata?

 Alopecia areata is an autoimmune condition in which the immune system attacks hair follicles.
 No clinical trials have studied ashwagandha specifically for alopecia areata.
-However, ashwagandha has documented immunomodulatory and cortisol-lowering effects, and psychological stress is recognised as a trigger for alopecia areata flares.
+However, ashwagandha has been traditionally used to support general wellbeing and stress response, and psychological stress is recognised as a trigger for alopecia areata flares.
 Whether ashwagandha's stress-modulating properties would reduce flare frequency has not been tested.
 Anyone with alopecia areata should work with a dermatologist for evidence-based treatment.

 Does ashwagandha help with grey hair?